 Trek to Samdo village is another pleasant day.
 The path is wide and properly managed.
 Passing the pine forest and Mani wall, the view of the landscape and Manaslu ranges and Buddha Himal, Shringi Himal are most eye-catching.
 After crossing the river through wooden bridge leads you to Samdo.

-Today is the main day as we are going to cross the (5,106 m) Larkya La pass which is one of the most beautiful and tremendous.
+Today is the main day as you are going to cross the Larke al pass (5,160 m), which is one of the most beautiful and tremendous.
 The route is long and gentle climbing beside the moraine.
 The Larkya Glacier offers great views of Cheo Himal (6,820 m), Gyaji Kung, Kang Guru (6,981 m), Annapurna range, and Larkya Peak.
-Now, we descend along the top of a moraine, down steeply scree slopes.
+Now, we descend along the top of a moraine, down steep scree slopes.
 Ahead walk through grassy moraine and a big Mani stone that leads to a large meadow.
-Finally, we will be in Bimtang where we can have a big night after the successful pass.
+Finally, you will be in Bimtang where you can have a big night after the successful pass.

 After having a healthy breakfast drive to Besishahar (25 km / 2 hours) by Jeep along with graveled road and take another bus to Kathmandu.
 It is 180 km from Dharapani and takes about 6 hours.
 This is a beautiful bus ride along the way you can see many beautiful landscapes, rivers, local villages, and rice terraces.
 It is a paved and smooth road which is an easy and comfortable ride.
 Evening farewell Dinner